Hit Let's Encrypt Rate Limit While Testing cert-manager

 Let's Encrypt has rate limits to prevent abuse:

-Why this is dumb (my fault)
+Why this happened (my fault)

 I should have used staging.
 I didn't because I wanted to see if the cert would actually work in a browser.
 Lazy shortcut that cost me a week.